Vujadin Savić: APOEL

 On 15 February 2021, Savić was loaned to Slovenian PrvaLiga side Olimpija Ljubljana for the remainder of the 2020–21 Slovenian PrvaLiga season.

 International career

-Savić represented Serbia at the 2009 UEFA European Under-21 Football Championship.
 In March 2018, Savić got a first call to the Serbia national football team under coach Mladen Krstajić, for friendly games against Morocco and Nigeria.
 He failed to make a debut due to injury.

 Personal life

 Vujadin is a son of Serbian former professional footballer Dušan Savić.
-He has four children with unmarried spouse Mirka Vasiljević, who is an actress.
+He has four children with actress Mirka Vasiljević, his common law spouse.
 Savić was named after Serbian coach and former player Vujadin Boškov.
 He is also nicknamed Giška after his relative Đorđe Božović.